 Four to five apprentices are given the opportunity to learn about all aspects of managing a successful market farm.
 These activities include propagation, cultivation (manual and mechanized), record keeping, farm management, harvesting and marketing.
 There are opportunities to learn the basics of soil fertility, greenhouse management, and effective vegetable marketing.
 We are looking for apprentices who are energetic and hardworking, who wish to develop a hands-on, practical experience and who can contribute to the team effort that is required for a successful organic farm operation.
 Since we are a small operation, we are able to give individual attention in areas that apprentices would like to explore and develop.
 Apprentices can also learn about preparing local meals and food preservation in our commercial kitchen.
 Since the farm is situated along the Shepaug River, there are opportunities for swimming and tubing.
 The town swim pond also borders the farm along with a large land trust with great hiking trails.
 We are also about two hours from New York City.

 If you are interested in applying for an apprenticeship, please send us a resume and letter of intent.
-We will provide you with apprentice guidelines.
+Once we have a phone interview, we will provide you with our apprentice guidelines which give you more detailed information about apprentice life at Riverbank.
 E-mail us at firstname.lastname@example.org, attn: “Apprenticeship.”

 For more information about the CT CRAFT apprenticeship training program, click here.

 We also hire a seasonal field crew for the season.
 If you can’t commit to the entire farm season, please email us about joining our field crew team.